ibm-cloud-docs/containers/cs_ingress_health.md

 </tr>
 <tr>
 <td><code>"upstream_response_time": $upstream_response_time</code></td>
 <td>The time that it takes the ALB to receive the response from the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
-Times of several responses are separated by commas and colons like addresses in the <code>$upstream_addr</code> variable.</td>
+Times of several responses are separated by commas and colons.</td>
 </tr>
 <tr>
 <td><code>"upstream_connect_time": $upstream_connect_time</code></td>
 <td>The time that it takes the ALB to establish a connection with the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
 If TLS/SSL is enabled in your Ingress resource configuration, this time includes time spent on the handshake.
-Times of several connections are separated by commas and colons like addresses in the <code>$upstream_addr</code> variable.</td>
+Times of several connections are separated by commas and colons.</td>
 </tr>
 <tr>
 <td><code>"upstream_header_time": $upstream_header_time</code></td>
 <td>The time that it takes the ALB to receive the response header from the upstream server for the back-end app, measured in seconds with a milliseconds resolution.
-Times of several connections are separated by commas and colons like addresses in the <code>$upstream_addr</code> variable.</td>
+Times of several connections are separated by commas and colons.</td>
 </tr>
 </tbody></table>